Skamania County profile

 Source: Employment Security Department; Bureau of Labor Statistics; Bureau of Economic Analysis; U.S. Census Bureau; U.S. Census Bureau, American Community Survey

-Skamania’s population was estimated at 12,060 in 2019.
-The increase of 170 residents over 2018 came primarily through net in-migration.
-Over the past decade, population has grown by 0.8 percent per year, just above the national rate.
+Skamania’s population was estimated at 11,900 in 2022.
+The increase of 300 residents since the 2020 Census came primarily through net in-migration.
+Over the past decade, population has grown by 0.6 percent per year, equaling the national rate.

 |Skamania County||Washington state|